isabella232/ContentTypeDeploymentPnP/README.md

 ### Restrictions

-* Deploying to Root Site Collections/Sub-Sites/Subwebs using this script is currently unsupported.
-If you list a Root Site Collection, Sub-Site or Subweb in the CSV you supply to the script, it will be identified and skipped.
 * Only works for SharePoint Online or 2016/2019 environments.
 SharePoint 2013 is not supported with this script.
 * Only works with Site Content Types (for both creation and adding Email Columns to existing) inheriting from the 'Document' Site Content Type.
+These Site Content Types can however still be added to locations within subsites/subwebs.

-### Installing
+### Usage

+Please download and modify the CSV before starting.
+Note that you may use this script for purely Site Column/Content Type creation by omitting any data for the Document Library column.

 1. Start PowerShell on your machine